Rallying

 Introduction Pack Application

-Your first step to obtaining a Rally Licence is to apply for an “Introduction to Motorsport” course pack.
-This is a €10 registration fee to get you into the system.
-You will receive a reference number and some materials on how to book your course at one of our two registered rally schools (Waterford and Monaghan) and you will be ready to go!
+The first step to obtaining a Rally Licence is to apply for an ‘Introduction to Motorsport’ course pack, which comes with a €10 registration fee to enrol you in the system.
+After completing the application, you will receive a reference number along with materials on how to book your course at one of our two registered rally schools, located in Waterford and Monaghan.
+Once you have this information, you'll be ready to go!

 To book directly, scroll down to the next section!